fivetran/fivetran_sdk/tools/destination-tester/README.md

 #### --disable-operation-delay
 The tester by default adds a delay to operation for real-time simulation.
 Specifying this argument disables the delay.

+#### --batch-file-type
+We now support both CSV and PARQUET batch files.
+If this argument is not provided, testers will generate CSV batch files.